Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -RecoveryAzureStorageAccountId
-Specifies the ID of the Azure storage account that this cmdlet replicates to.
+Specifies the ID of the Azure storage account to replicate to.

 ```yaml
 Type: String